buvis/docs/src/catalogue/jackett.md

 ## Description

-API Support for your favorite torrent trackers
+API Support for your favorite torrent trackers.

 ## k8 at home search